Juan Ardila

-Juan Ardila is an American politician who is a member of the New York State Assembly for the 37th district.
-Elected in November 2022, he assumed office on January 1, 2023.
+Juan Ardila is an American politician who served as a member of the New York State Assembly for the 37th district for one term.
+Elected in 2022, he lost re-nomination to Claire Valdez in 2024.

 Early life and education

 Born in Elmhurst, Ardila was raised in Maspeth, Queens.
 After graduating from Archbishop Molloy High School, he earned a Bachelor of Arts degree in political science from Fordham University and a Master of Public Administration from the Robert F. Wagner Graduate School of Public Service at New York University.

 Career

 From 2015 to 2017, Ardila served as the office manager and scheduler for City Councilman Brad Lander.
 He was also a youth tutor for the International Rescue Committee.
 From 2017 to 2019, he served as an expansion consultant for the New York City Department of Education.
 In 2019, he joined the Legal Aid Society as a program coordinator.
-Ardila was elected to the New York State Assembly in November 2022.

-Controversies
+2021 New York City Council campaign

-In 2021 while running for a City Council seat in Queens, Ardila faced scrutiny over racist and homophobic remarks made on social media.
-He placed second in the Democratic primary to incumbent Robert Holden.
+Ardila ran for New York City Council in the 30th district in 2021.
+He ran on a progressive platform and sought to represent the district's growing Latino population, earning him endorsements from Queens elected officials including Mike Gianaris, Jessica Ramos, Donovan Richards, Jimmy Van Bramer, and the Working Families Party.
+In April 2021, the New York Post published an article chronicling numerous homophobic and racist derogatory comments and slurs made by Ardila on Facebook while in high school from 2009 to 2011.
+Ardila apologized the next day and said he regretted making the comments.

-In March 2023, Ardila was accused of sexual assault by two women and there were calls for Ardila to resign, including Governor Kathy Hochul.
+He was defeated by incumbent Robert Holden, a conservative Democrat who originally won on the Republican ballot line, in the primary with 45% of the vote.